cogini/logger_formatter_json/README.md

 end
 ```

-## Usage
+## Configuration

-JSON output is mostly useful for production, as it makes it easier for tools to
+JSON output is useful for production, as it allows you parse and query
-parse log output, but it can be excessively verbose for development.
-If you use
+log records to e.g. match on a particular user.
+It can be excessively verbose
-a lot of metatadata, a library like [flatlog](https://github.com/ferd/flatlog)
+for development, however, so we stick with the normal Elixir logger for development.
-produces output that is easier for humans to read.
+For Erlang, [flatlog](https://github.com/ferd/flatlog) is a similar user-friendly library.

 In order to make all log output in consistent JSON format, including system
-messages, configure the formatter as the default for all applications running
+messages, we configure the formatter as the default for all applications
-on the VM.
+running on the VM.

 Erlang: